sogaiu/ts-playground-setup/README.md

 This may not work if the repository url doesn't end in something like `tree-sitter-<name>`.

+I've seen reports of failure to build `.wasm` files for some grammars, so those may not work with the code in this repository either.

 ### Security

 This tool clones, compiles, and executes code from a variety of